Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Dresden (Germany)

-This year’s Christmas markets in Dresden are set to be particularly special, as they celebrate an incredible 591 years of existence.
+This year’s Christmas markets in Dresden are extra special as they celebrate an incredible 591 years of history.

-The Dresden Striezelmarkt, one of the oldest Christmas markets in Europe, offers an enchanting atmosphere and traditional German specialities such as Stollen cake and grilled sausages.
-Be sure to admire the magnificent Christmas tree as well.
+The Striezelmarkt, one of the oldest Christmas markets in Europe, offers a magical atmosphere along with traditional German treats like Stollen cake and grilled sausages.
+Make sure to admire the stunning Christmas tree as well.

 Christmas Markets Prague (Czech Republic)

 Prague’s Christmas markets this year run from 21 November, with the last markets closing on 6 January 2025.
-You can look forward to the lighting of the Christmas tree and Christmas markets at:
+You can look forward to the Christmas tree lighting ceremony and markets at:

-Don’t forget to try trdelník (chimney cake), mulled wine, or Christmas punch, and enjoy live concerts right beneath the towering Christmas tree on Old Town Square.
+Don’t forget to try a trdelník (chimney cake), mulled wine, or Christmas punch while enjoying live concerts beneath the enormous Christmas tree on Old Town Square.

 Christmas Markets Krakow (Poland)

-The Main Square and a few other charming spots in Krakow are transformed into a magical winter wonderland during the Christmas season.
-Krakow’s Christmas markets this year run from 29 November to 1 January on Rynek Główny, Mały Rynek square, Galeria Bronowice, and in the Kazimierz district.
-Be sure to try Polish specialities like pierogi and the popular grzaniec galicyjski (hot spiced wine).
+The main square and several other charming spots in Krakow transform into a winter wonderland during the festive season.
+Krakow’s Christmas markets this year run from 29 November to 1 January on Rynek Główny, at Mały Rynek square, in Galeria Bronowice, and in the Kazimierz district.
+Make sure to try Polish specialities like pierogi and the popular grzaniec galicyjski (spiced hot wine).

 💡TIP: Things to do in Krakow